Career Fairs and Preparation

 Each academic year, a number of Career Fairs are hosted at Ohio State.
 For your convenience, we have compiled a comprehensive list of fairs hosted on Ohio State campuses.

-- Clarify your goals and what you hope to get out of the fair.
-Do you want to get an idea about what a career fair is like?
+- Clarify your goals.
+Do you want to get an idea about what a career fair is like, or do you want to actively seek employment?
 What kinds of positions are you looking for (full-time, part-time, internship)?
 Are your expectations consistent with the purpose of the event?

-- Determine the companies or organizations in which you are most interested and research them online.
+- Determine the organizations in which you are most interested and research them online.

-- Pack the appropriate amount of resumes (at least two per organization).
+- If attending in-person, print the appropriate amount of resumes ahead of time (at least two per organization).

-- Prepare and practice your two minute introduction to “pitch” to employers, and prepare questions to ask the organization.
+- Prepare and practice your introduction to “pitch” to employers, and prepare questions about the organization.

 - Update your professional online profiles (Handshake, LinkedIn) so that employers are seeing your most up-to-date information.
-This will also be a great way to reach out to employers after the fair.
+This will also be a great way to connect with employers after the fair.

 - Connect with employers to collect information, submit resumes or arrange interviews, including new, less familiar organizations and discover unexpected opportunities.